IJSComplexMatter/cddm/doc/quickstart.rst

    >>> i, j = 4, 8
    >>> np.savetxt("data_{}_{}.txt".format(i,j), log_data[i,j])

 Now you can use your favorite tool for data analysis and fitting.
 But, most probably you will want to do some k-averaging.
-This will be covered in :ref:`k_averaging`, so keep reading ...
+This will be covered in :ref:`k_averaging`, so keep reading.

 Multitau analysis
 +++++++++++++++++

-Instead of doing linear analysis and log averaging, you can use the multiple tau algorithm to achieve similar results.
+Instead of doing the linear analysis and log averaging, you can use the multiple-tau algorithm to achieve similar results.
 In module :mod:`.multitau` there is a multitau version of the :func:`.core.acorr` called  :func:`.core.acorr_multi` that you can use.
-Here we will instead work with the iterative version  :func:`.core.iacorr_multi` which works on data iterators.
-With this we can work with out-of-memory data, which makes it possible to analyze large datasets.
+Here we will work with the iterative version :func:`.core.iacorr_multi` which works on data iterators.

 .. note::